 Guidelines for Submission of New Course Proposal

-New course proposals for the upcoming academic year should be submitted during Course Planning and no later than the end of February.
-After that date proposals should be submitted as early as possible, but no later than May 15 for inclusion in the print catalog, and mid-October for inclusion in Spring pre-registration.
+New course proposals for the upcoming academic year should be submitted no later than the end of February for inclusion in Course Planning and the catalog for the upcoming Academic Year.
+Late proposals should be submitted as early as possible, but no later than May 15 for inclusion in the print catalog, and mid-October for inclusion in Spring pre-registration.

 Prior to submission of the new course proposal it is the expectation of Curriculum Committee that:

 - The course has been approved by the chairperson of the sponsoring department

 - The course has been shared with the chairperson or coordinator of any counterpart or related department(s) or program(s) at Haverford to ensure that the new course will enhance rather than duplicate existing curricula

 - The course has been shared with the chairperson of any department or program accepting the new course for major/minor credit.